Amisha0429/amisha0429/README.md

 - Hi, I’m Amisha !
-- A sophomore BSc Computer Science student at the University of Alberta.
+- A sophomore BSc in Computer Science student at the University of Alberta.
 - I’m looking to collaborate on Computer Science projects and gain valuable experience in the industry.

 * Contact me: